 At CTU Denver South, our diverse faculty brings both depth and breadth of skill across all Computer Science disciplines.
 Our instructors challenge students to explore, analyze and approach the field of Computer Science in new ways to keep up with quickly changing technology.

 Explore a Computer Science Degree

 CTU’s Denver South campus offers degree programs including:

 Our bachelor’s degree in Computer Science is designed to teach students about computer programming languages, network systems and software engineering.
 Students have the opportunity to build computer software solutions through programming with algorithmic techniques, applying industry-relevant methods, processes and skills associated with effective design and development.
 The types of courses you could take for this bachelor’s degree include Fundamentals of Data Structures, Computer Algorithms and Software Engineering, to name a few.

 The demand for Computer Science graduates is growing.
-In fact, the U.S. Bureau of Labor and Statistics projects that employment of software developers will grow by 21% from 2018 to 2028.2 Additionally, Colorado is proving to be a notable hunting ground for these tech positions.
-Boulder, Denver and Colorado Springs ranked among the "Top 20 Tech Cities” in the U.S. in 2019,3 and major tech companies like IBM and Oracle have offices in Denver.4
+In fact, the U.S. Bureau of Labor and Statistics projects that employment of software developers will grow 25% from 2021 to 2031.1 Additionally, Colorado is proving to be a notable hunting ground for these tech positions.
+Boulder and Colorado Springs ranked among the "Top 20 Tech Cities” in the U.S. in 2021,2 and major tech companies like Google and Oracle have offices in Denver.3

 The Best of Both Worlds